Meiji Restoration: Political and social structure

 In the Edo period, Japan was governed by a strict and rigid social order with inherited position.
 This hierarchy in descending order had the Emperor and their Court at the top.
 The shōgun, with the rōjū and daimyō below him inhabited the upper strata of society.
 Below them were various subdivisions of samurai, farmers, artisans, and merchants.
 Historian Marius B. Jansen refers to the political organisation of the system as being one of "feudal autonomy".
-This was a structure of government where the shōgun was granted extensive control to the various daimyō over their own domains to control their own jurisdiction while paying homage to him through irregular taxation, the seeking of permission for marriage and movement, and systems such as that of alternate attendance.
+This was a structure of government where the shōgun granted extensive control to the various daimyō over their own domains to control their own jurisdiction while paying homage to him through irregular taxation, the seeking of permission for marriage and movement, and systems such as that of alternate attendance.
 The total population of samurai families in the 19th century numbered around 5–6% of 30 million people (1,500,000–1,800,000), among these families, roughly 1 in 50 was an "upper samurai" while the rest were divided mostly evenly between "middle" and "lower" samurai, with each division containing more subdivisions.

 The influence exerted by the Tokugawa shogunate (bakufu) in contemporary Japan was built on the distribution and management of land.
 Split into domains, each domain was measured by koku, or the amount of rice a given area of land could produce per annum.
 By 1650, the shōgun directly controlled land producing roughly 4.2 million koku of rice, with his direct retainers, other members of the Tokugawa family (shinpan daimyō), and his vassals (fudai daimyō) controlling a combined total of land producing 12.9 million koku out of a national 26 million koku.
 The remaining 9.8 million koku (just under 38%) was parceled out between about 100 rival tozama daimyō, the descendants of those who had fought against the Tokugawa at the Battle of Sekigahara.
 Many of the strongest tozama domains were located in western Japan away from centres of power, with the fudai often controlling government offices, but with smaller provinces to incentivize them to preserve the system.

 According to the Neo-Confucian tenets of bakufu authority, the system of hierarchy developed in bushidō encouraged a series of descending subordinations, but unlike in China, its adoption by the bakufu came to inform an ethic that was distinct from the structural organisation of the Tokugawa state; this allowed it to coexist with Western scientific methods.
 Historian William G. Beasley argues that there was a tension between this official state ideology that encouraged enlightened meritocratic rule and the rigid class structure that prevented the lower and middle ranking samurai bureaucrats from advancing their position.
 When exacerbated by foreign and domestic crises, and in spite of official attempts to begin promoting samurai to offices beyond their inherited position, the social bonds between these systems weakened, leading to reformist and revolutionary attitudes among the samurai.
 Merchant classes, that had been flourishing economically in developing mass culture and communication, were forbidden to translate their influence into political power.